 This framework supports a session ID (random UUID generated per media file) that persists for 24 hours; if a user listens starts a podcast, stops and resumes within 24 hours, the session ID is maintained.
 If the user resumes after 24 hours, a new UUID is generated.

-Version 3.3 of the RAD spec recommends that publishers includes a “podcast95” or “podcast98” RAD tag as a metric to report when a listener completes 95 or 98 percent of an episode.
+Versions of the RAD spec have recommended that publishers include a “podcast95” or “podcast98” RAD tag as a metric to report when a listener completes 95 or 98 percent of an episode.
 While not required, this standardization will allow for publishers across the industry to compare consistent “listened” data in the future.